 Sensitivity assessment: In the absence of evidence of mortalities due to disease both resistance and resilience are assessed as 'High'; the biotope is therefore 'Not Sensitive' to this pressure.
 However, the assessment has a low confidence score as more research is needed into the effects of microbial pathogen on faunal turfs and associated communities.

-Removal of target species
+Removal of target Low Medium Medium